leg100/pug/README.md

 You can select multiple modules or workspaces; you cannot select a combination of the two.
 Any terraform commands are then carried out on the selection.

+The *current* workspace for a module is distinguished by a check mark.
+If you run any workspace-level commands on a module, such as a plan or apply, then those commands operate on the current workspace.
+See key bindings below for how to change the current workspace.

 The number of resources in the state is shown alongside the workspace.

 ![Modules screenshot](./demo/modules.png)